 What do the Fender amps sound like?
 Listen for yourself.
 Lars Håvard Haugen, lead guitarist of the Norwegian country rock band Hellbillies, plays his new gig amp, a hot-rodded blackface Fender Deluxe Reverb:

-Here is another cranked Fender Deluxe Reverb played by Amund Maarud in search for some rock and blues tones:
+Here is a cranked and slightly modified blackface Bassman played by Amund Maarud in search for some rock and blues tones:

 Who are we – A couple of easy going players, ampoholics and engineers.
 Amateurs – because we don’t make our livings from music, guitars or amps.
 Still, quite a few hours have been put into our beloved hobby, including playing, servicing, buying, selling and researching.
 In April 2010 we decided to document and share our Fender amp experience with others.
 For now we’re focusing mostly on amps, but who knows, maybe we’ll include guitars, tubes, pickups and pedals that go well with Fender amps.

 Our personal tone preferences - Blues, rock’n roll, soul, Fender blackface, Fender tweed, Strats, Teles and the big and powerful man from Texas in particular.
 Maybe the greatest show ever is “Good evening, ladies and gentlemen, welcome to the El Mocambo.
 Boogie time tonight, please welcome…..”
 Stevie Ray Vaughan’s tone on Little Wing may be created by a strat and a Fender Super Reverb, something like this (video on Youtube):